Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Introduction

 Achieving temporal forensics in the I2V setting is intrinsically challenging.
 The core difficulty lies in discovering a forensic signal that can co-evolve with the generative process.
 Unlike deterministic image edits confined to the original pixel layout, I2V generation continuously synthesizes new content and reshapes pixel trajectories, leading both appearance and semantics to drift unpredictably.
 Embedded forensic evidence can easily be overwritten or desynchronized, making it nontrivial to maintain a stable, traceable representation throughout the video.

-To address this challenge, we introduce Flow of Truth (FoT), the first proactive forensic framework for temporal authentication in I2V generation.
-Our key insight is to reinterpret video generation not as frame synthesis but as pixel motion through time.
-Under this perspective, temporal forensics becomes tractable: if a forensic signal is designed to ``follow'' and ``translate'' underlying pixel dynamics, it can remain synchronized with the evolving content.
+To address this challenge, we introduce Flow of Truth (FoT), the first proactive forensic framework for source recovery and temporal traceability in I2V generation.
+The central obstacle is that, after misuse, the defender typically observes only the video frames released by the attacker; the \textbf{original source image is no longer available} as an input for standard \textbf{source-target motion estimation}.
+The central idea is therefore to interpret I2V generation from a pixel-motion perspective rather than only as frame synthesis.
+Under this perspective, temporal forensics becomes tractable: if a forensic signal is embedded in the source before generation and is designed to ``follow'' and ``translate'' underlying pixel dynamics, it can remain synchronized with the evolving target frames.

-Building on this motion-based formulation, we operationalize temporal forensics by embedding a learnable forensic motion template into the protected image.
-Each pixel is reformulated as a movable point, and the collective evolution of all pixels is governed by a model-agnostic motion field.
-To align the motion field with real video dynamics, we introduce a template-guided flow prediction module that leverages the embedded template as an image-independent auxiliary signal, enabling the predictor to adapt to diverse image contents.
-Through joint optimization of the forensic template and the flow predictor, the embedded signal remains synchronized with pixel motion, ensuring that forensic evidence is robustly preserved and consistently traceable throughout the generated video.
+Building on this motion-based formulation, we operationalize temporal forensics by embedding a learnable forensic template into the protected image.
+The template acts as a \textbf{source-side anchor} that is carried into the target video together with the image content.
+During inference, FoT decodes the surviving template evidence from each released target frame and uses it as an image-independent cue for source-to-frame correspondence, avoiding the need to observe the source frame alongside the target frame.
+To align this correspondence with real video dynamics, we introduce a \textbf{template-guided flow prediction} module and jointly optimize it with the forensic template, ensuring that the embedded signal remains synchronized with pixel motion and consistently traceable throughout the generated video.

-Extensive experiments demonstrate that FoT generalizes well across both commercial and open-source I2V models.
-Our method substantially enhances temporal authenticity verification, outperforming existing proactive watermarking techniques in terms of temporal consistency, robustness to motion distortions, and transferability across model architectures.
+Extensive experiments show that FoT remains effective across both commercial and open-source I2V models.
+Because existing image forensics, watermarking, and optical-flow methods either assume static spatial alignment or require \textbf{unavailable source-target image pairs}, they do not directly provide source recovery from I2V frames with a proactive template.
+Accordingly, we evaluate FoT with task-specific references and auxiliary forensic tasks.
 The main contributions are as follows: